PEIYA-BISEN/Contflow-VS-Code-Extension/README.md

 4. Responsive Design Guidance: Offers insights and suggestions for responsive design adjustments to optimize the layout for different screen sizes.

-5. Seamless Integration: Seamlessly integrates with the VS Code editor, ensuring a smooth workflow for developers without the need to switch between tools.
+5. Seamless Integration: Seamlessly integrates with the VS Code editor, ensuring a smooth workflow for developers without switching between tools.

 ## How it Works

-1.Detection: The extension employs advanced algorithms to identify content overflow scenarios, particularly those related to viewport width.
+1. Detection: The extension employs advanced algorithms to identify content overflow scenarios, particularly those related to the viewport width.

-2.Webview Interaction: Through a webview interface embedded within VS Code, designers receive real-time notifications and insights about overflow conditions.
+2. Webview Interaction: Through a webview interface embedded within VS Code, designers receive real-time notifications and insights about overflow conditions.

-3.Responsive Recommendations: The extension provides actionable recommendations to enhance responsive design, assisting developers in making informed adjustments.
+3. Responsive Recommendations: The extension provides actionable recommendations to enhance responsive design, assisting developers in making informed adjustments.

 ## Getting Started